Engagement + Leadership

 Next time, baby.
 Next time.
 (Read more about the Referendum here.)

-* Bruce went to school with Michael Heeney and Michael was Ian's AIBC Intern Mentor.
+* Bruce went to school with Michael Heeney and Michael was Ian's AIBC Intern Mentor, proving that Vancouver's architectural community an intimate one.

 The sidewalks on the 700 block of East Hastings are unusually wide.
 (Like could accept a bike lane and landscape edge wide.)
 So in our never-ending effort to engage with our <ahem> colourful neighbourhood, we put out a couple of tables and chairs, sometimes magazines.
 People seemed to enjoy a spot to sit in the sun, and frequently asked before taking the magazines away.
 Only one chair was stolen.